sowgali/Get-Fooled-for-the-Right-Reason/README.md

-# Adversarial-Robustness-Without-Adversarial-Training
+# Get Fooled for the Right Reaso
-Official repository for the NeurIPS 2021 paper Adversarial Robustness Without Adversarial Training: A Teacher-Guided Curriculum Learning Approach
+Official repository for the NeurIPS 2021 paper Get Fooled for the Right Reason: ImprovingAdversarial Robustness through a Teacher-guidedCurriculum Learning Approach

 ## Dependencies
 1. Tensorflow 1.14.0